clibs/clib/Readme.md

     init                 Start a new project
     i, install [name...]
 Install one or more packages up, update [name...]
-Update one or more packages configure [name...]
+Update one or more packages upgrade [version]    Upgrade clib to a specified or latest version\
+    configure [name...]
 Configure one or more packages build [name...]
 Build one or more packages search [query]       Search for packages